j0fiN/ColorRecommender/README.md

 #### Disclaimer
 - The Website was developed giving more importance to server-side development.So the website is **NOT reponsive**.
 For best results, use computer.
-And get your name in the first page was for personal education purpose and it has nothing to do with data collection.
+And getting your name in the first page was for personal education purpose and it has nothing to do with data collection.

 - This is just a simple model and strictly not for production purpose.